telerik/ajax-docs/controls/htmlchart/troubleshooting/common-issues.md

 </style>
 ````

-You can find the list of Telerik UI controls with absolute positioning and their default z-index in the [](A346ABA1-4892-4441-B66E-B4A8F7549BD0) help article.
+You can find the list of Telerik UI controls with absolute positioning and their default z-index in the [Controlling Absolute Positioning with z-index]({%slug controls/controlling-absolute-positioning-with-z-index%}) help article.

 ## Legend is Not Visible